-MCLC and MCLC Resource Center are pleased to announce S. E. Kile’s review of Idle Talk under the Bean Arbor: A Seventeenth-Century Chinese Story Collection (University of Washington Press, 2017), by Aina the Layman, edited by Robert E. Hegel.
-The review appears below and at its online home: http://u.osu.edu/mclc/book-reviews/kile/.
-My thanks to Michael Berry, MCLC book review editor for translations, for ushering the review to publication.
+MCLC Resource Center is pleased to announce publication of Miaowei Weng’s review of Secondhand China: Spain, the East, and the Politics of Translation, by Carles Prado-Fonts.
+The review appears below and at its online home: https://u.osu.edu/mclc/book-reviews/miaowei-weng/.
+My thanks to Michael Gibbs Hill, our translations/translation studies book review editor, for ushering the review to publication.

 Kirk Denton, MCLC